Growing Candytuft: The Candytuft Flower In Your Garden

 Botanically known as Iberis semperiverns, masses of striking blooms appear on the well-kept candytuft flower.
 The white candytuft flower is compatible with a range of tall, blooming annuals and perennials and is the perfect height to cover tall, bloomless stems of flowers such as zinnia, cosmos, and evening primrose

-Candytuft flowers are handy to cover up declining foliage of early spring blooming bulbs.
+Candytuft flowers are handy for covering up declining foliage of early spring blooming bulbs.
 Candytuft flowers look lovely spilling over a wall or draping from a hanging basket.
-Now that you know the many uses of this plant and how to grow candytuft, you'll want to give it a prominent spot in your summer garden.
+It's so pretty you may want to give it a prominent spot in your summer garden.

 Becca Badgett